translate/pootle/docs/faq.rst

 configuration and the activity on the site.

 What is helpful to be aware of is that Pootle does work on a file level.
-So really large translation files might become unwealdy to process, and queries to find untranslated units in the file may take longer then expected.
+So really large translation files might become unwieldy to process, and queries to find untranslated units in the file may take longer then expected.

 Our general advice is to keep related translations in the same file and this